-In the 2008-2009 season, he returned to the Metropolitan Opera as Ferrando in Il Trovatore and made his Grand Théâtre de Gèneve debut in the same role.
-He returned to Florida Grand Opera as Nilkanatha in Lakme, the Michigan Opera Theatre as Dulcamara in L’elisir d’amore and Palermo for I Puritani.
-He opened the 2007-2008 season as the Four Villains in Les Contes d’Hoffmann for the Virginia Opera, followed by his debut at the Maggio Musicale Fiorentino with Zubin Mehta as Padre Guardiano in La forza del destino, Don Basilio with Michigan Opera Theater and the Canadian Opera Company, Nourabad in Les Pêcheurs de Perles for Florida Grand Opera, and completed the season in Daniel Catán’s Florencia en el Amazonas.
+The 2008-2009 season included Ferrando in Il Trovatore for the Metropolitan Opera and Grand Théâtre de Gèneve, Nilkanatha in Lakme for Florida Grand Opera, Dulcamara in L’elisir d’amore and Palermo in I Puritani for Michigan Opera Theatre.
+He opened the 2007-2008 season as the Four Villains in Les Contes d’Hoffmann for the Virginia Opera, followed by Padre Guardiano in La forza del destino for Maggio Musicale Fiorentino with Zubin Mehta, Don Basilio with Michigan Opera Theater and the Canadian Opera Company, Nourabad in Les Pêcheurs de Perles for Florida Grand Opera, and the Captain in Daniel Catán’s Florencia en el Amazonas for Cincinnati Opera.

 A graduate of the Academy of Vocal Arts in Philadelphia, Mr. Bilgili’s repertoire there included the title role in Don Giovanni, Count Rodolfo in La Sonnambula and Colline in La Bohème.
 Mr. Bilgili also graduated from Conservatory of Mimar Sinan University in 2000.
 He studied with Maestro Bonaldo Giaiotti and Katia Ricciarelli at the Academia Lirica Internationale in Parma, Italy.